tanujkumar2405/Paranormal-Frame/blog/blog-data/introducing-the-aerm-research-journal.md

 - Honest reporting of limitations.
 - Continuous review and improvement.

-Readers are encouraged to evaluate every article thoughtfully and critically.
+Readers are encouraged to evaluate every article thoughtfully and critically

 ---